-I keep our Berkey right beside the kitchen sink (with the spigot over the sink to catch drips) for easy access to the faucet when filling.
+I keep our Berkey right beside a small secondary kitchen sink (with the spigot over the sink to catch drips) for easy access to the faucet when filling.

 Note: Because you can not see the water level in the lower tank, Berkey started making a sight-tube available to prevent accidental overfilling.
 We love it…no guessing how much water to add!

 Tested and Accredited